mklein1997/pandas-challenge/README.md

 # Pandas Challenge

 Analyze a dataset of school test results relating to a particular district.
-Aggregate data and showcase obvious trends in school perfomance.
+Aggregate data and showcase obvious trends in school performance.